hurricaneJoef/modsim_3c_project1/README.md

 # modsim_3c_project1
 We will explain the reasons and effects of a second wave of influenza.
 This interests us because it can show the real world effects of human attitudes and actions regarding the spread of the virus.
-This would interest scientists, specifically epidemiologists and psychologists.
+This would interest scientists, specifically epidemiologists and sociologists.

 We expect to produce a graph with multiple peaks, decreasing in magnitude over time.